-Bank loans were repaid in 2020 in accordance with the terms of the credit agreements.
+Bank loans were repaid in 2021 in accordance with the terms of the credit agreements.
 All banking covenants were fulfilled during the year.
-The last drawdown of the investment loan from 2019 also took place.
-The bank loan from 2015 was fully repaid in 2020.
-As at 31 December 2020, bank loans reached a new minimum in the Company's history.
+As at 31 December 2021, bank loans reached a new minimum in the Company's history.

 Investments